isomerpages/moe-rosyth/_for-parents/Administrative Matters.md

 </tr>
 </tbody>
 </table>
-<p>Vehicle Access:</p>
-<p>Parents/guardians will be issued with vehicle entry labels to facilitate
-easy identification by school security staff when driving into school to drop-off and/or pick-up your child.
-Access to the school compound outside of the stipulated timings will be strictly by prior appointment with school staff and/or for official business.
-Such visits will require registration at the guard post.
-To facilitate the issuance of vehicle entry labels, parents/guardians will need to complete an online request form via the PG.
-Families with 2 or more children in the school will submit the request under the eldest child, indicating details of the other children in the form.
-Each family will receive a physical vehicle entry label.
-Please ensure that this label is prominently displayed during your arrival into the school.</p>
 <p>Entering School Premises:</p>
 <p>i) Visitors and parents entering the school premises are permitted to
 access only the following parts of the school:</p>